 In his response to Meng Yizi, the head of one of the Three Families that were the real power in the state of Lu, Confucius keeps his answer as blunt as possible, simply telling him that it is to “never disobey”.

-When his disciple Fan Chi asks him what he meant by that reply, Confucius says that a filial son should serve his parents according to the rites while they are alive and bury and honor them according to the rites when they are dead.
-Some commentators interpret this comment as confirming Confucius’s belief that adhering to the conventions of the rites was even more important than upholding the values of filial devotion.
-Others suggest that that he was making a subtle dig at Meng for regularly breaking the conventions of the rites by holding ostentatious ceremonies that should only been reserved exclusively for members of the ruling family.
+After the meeting, Confucius tells his follower Fan Chi that a filial son should serve his parents according to ritual while they are alive and bury and honor them according to ritual when they are dead.
+Some commentators interpret this comment as confirming Confucius’s belief that adhering to the conventions of ritual was even more important than upholding the values of filial devotion.
+Others suggest that that he was making a subtle dig at Meng for regularly breaking the conventions of ritual by holding ostentatious ceremonies that should only been reserved exclusively for members of the ruling family.

 When Meng Wubo, the son of Meng Yizi, asks Confucius about the same question, the sage takes a different tack, replying: “The only time a son should make his parents worried is when he is sick.”
 Presumably, his point is that while a son can’t prevent himself from becoming ill, he can make sure that he doesn’t engage in any behavior that would be a cause of concern for his parents.